krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of skip connections and ResNet architecture for convolutional neural networks in CUDA

 ## Day 32
-- Implementation of positional encoding in CUDA
+- Implementation of positional encoding for transformers in CUDA

+## Day 32
+- Implementation of tokenizer for transformers in CUDA